 I love the scent of freshly baked bread with poppy seeds sprinkled over the crust.
 It is especially these rolls that I love.
 I’m hardly crazy about the pieces of cardboard that pass as bread at many bakers.
-Here’s my own version based on a recipe from the end of the 19th century, however, this is made with whole wheat flour and cardamom.
+Here’s my own version based on a recipe from the end of the 19th century, flavoured with my favourite bread spice, cardamom.

 POPPY SEED ROLLS ANNO 1880

 Stir the yeast out into the milk, it is easiest to start with a small amount of milk and then use a whisk to mix it.

 Add the milk and stir thoroughly to make a gruel.

 When the surface begins to bubble and rise, it is ready.
 It takes approx. 30 min.

 2 TSK.
 GROUND CARDAMOM